purin-san/cinnamon-latte-setup/README.md

 #### **Other Stock Applications**

-A similar approach *might* work for other stock apps, but this I haven't tested it.
+A similar approach might work for other stock apps, but I haven't tested this.

 ---